 and share experiences for mutual encouragement and support.

 Surviving childhood cancer, the road to recovery is long and winding.
 The late effects may affect children’s learning abilities, appearance, physique and social life, resulting in low confidence and self-esteem.
-Our professional Community Service team helps to alleviate these impacts through the Survivor Potential Development programme.
+Our professional Patient Care and Community Service Team helps to alleviate these impacts through the Survivor Potential Development programme.
 A series of programmes are also held in our centres and in the community to improve young cancer survivors’ adaptability, cultivate their interests, explore their strengths and potentials, and develop their talents beyond the academic horizon.

 We also provide Integrated Education & Learning Enhancement Service with customised transitional classes for children to adapt to school life and catch up with the curriculum.
 It also provides an opportunity for them to re-establish social life to bolster their confidence in returning to their normal schooling.